 CPI = EV / AC

 You are earning less than what you are spending or are over budget if the CPI is less than one.
 If it is greater than one, you are earning more than you are spending and are under budget.
-If the CPI is one, the cost spent is equal to the cost earned; you are on budget.
+If the CPI is one, the spent cost is equal to the cost earned, and you are on budget.

 Visit: Schedule Performance Index and Cost Performance Index